Logan bought 2 cars and 4 helicopters which altogether cost £34.

-On another occasion she bought 8 pineapples and 6 peppers which cost £104.
+On another occasion he bought 8 cars and 12 helicopters which cost £112.

-Assume the cost of pineapples and peppers stays the same.
-How much does one pineapple cost?
-How much does one pepper cost?
+Are these toys expensive?
+How much does one car cost?
+How much does one helicopter cost?

 Hint: The answers are whole numbers.